lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 etc.

 I don't need this level of abstraction.
 I just need something simple that allows me to back up my notes to the cloud continuously while I type.
-Not to mention that most of these "feature-rich" clients are also proprietary.
+In addition, the abstraction also makes it harder to set up and debug.
+Not to mention that most of these "feature-rich" clients are proprietary.

-# rclone!
+# rclone

 I ran into [rclone](https://rclone.org/) and realized that it is exactly what I was looking for. `rclone` is simple but powerful.
 It is very similar to the